 Magh Mela usually begins with Makar Sankranti in January and continues for a period of 45 days till Mahashivratri.
 During this time frame, many important bathing dates are announced well in advance so that people can arrive in the city to make the most of those auspicious timings to perform puja or take a bath.

 Magh Mela is a fair cum festival that celebrates the creation of the universe by Lord Brahma who has been granted the title of being The Creator.
 The festival comprises various yajnas, prayers, and rituals that are aimed at celebrating and praising the source of the creation of the universe.
-Triveni Sangam in Prayag, where the fair is organised, is also known as Tirtha Raj, the king of pilgrimage sites.
+Triveni Sangam in Prayagraj, where the fair is organized, is also known as Tirtha Raj, the king of pilgrimage sites.

 The time period of these 45 days of fair is known as Kalpvas.
-It is believed that these days are equivalent to the total number of years in 4 yugas that are Satyug, Treta, Dwapar, and Kalyug.
+It is believed that these days are equivalent to the total number of years in 4 yugas are Satyug, Treta, Dwapar, and Kalyug.
 People who religiously follow Kalpvas are known as Kalpvasis and they can overcome the sins done in one’s previous birth and can also escape the cycle of birth and karma by strictly and religiously following all the rituals.

 Every year Uttar Pradesh Tourism Department along with the local government bodies make required arrangements for the devotees arriving from all parts of the country.
 The site near Triveni Sangam is decked up with tents, medical facilities, water and electricity supply, transportation services, and food stalls.
-The entire set up feels divine and serene.
+The entire setup feels divine and serene.

 Prayagraj is a holy city located in Uttar Pradesh that holds religious significance and immaculate beauty in abundance.
 In order to reach Triveni Sangam one may reach Prayagraj in the first place to easily reach the Magh Mela venue.
-Triveni Sangam is approximately 750, 1,400, 800 and 1,750 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Triveni Sangam is approximately 750, 1,400, 800, and 1,750 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Road.
 Tourists or devotees arriving by road may opt to travel via state-run or private inter-state tourist buses.
 Civil Lines Bus Stand in Prayagraj which is 10km away from Triveni Sangam is the nearest.
 From the bus stand, one may take a taxi or a local public bus to reach the desired location in the city.
-Tourists arriving from their own vehicle may take Agra-Lucknow Expressway, NH 52, NH 19 and NH 44 to reach here from Delhi, Mumbai, Kolkata, and Bengaluru.
+Tourists arriving from their own vehicle may take Agra-Lucknow Expressway, NH 52, NH 19, and NH 44 to reach here from Delhi, Mumbai, Kolkata, and Bengaluru.

 By Rail.
 Allahabad Chheoki Junction (5.5km), and Naini Junction (5.7km) are the two nearest railway stations where one may deboard the train to reach Triveni Sangam.
-From the station, one may take a taxi, auto or a bus to reach the desired location.
-Regular trains such as Shiv Ganga Express from Delhi, Mahanagri Express from Mumbai, Kolkata Rajdhani from Kolkata and Sanghamitra Express from Bengaluru can be taken to reach Prayagraj.
+From the station, one may take a taxi, auto, or a bus to reach the desired location.
+Regular trains such as Shiv Ganga Express from Delhi, Mahanagri Express from Mumbai, Kolkata Rajdhani from Kolkata, and Sanghamitra Express from Bengaluru can be taken to reach Prayagraj.

 By Air.
 Allahabad Airport IXD is the nearest airport.
 Air India and IndiGo run regular flights from all the metro cities such as Delhi, Mumbai, Kolkata, and Bengaluru to Allahabad which is now officially known as Prayagraj.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.